MacroUniverse/Go-Solver/README.md

 ## TODO
 * all "++m_treeInd" might be wrong! some should be m_treeInd =  nnode() - 1
 * a same situation in the upstream is not always a super ko! the color could be flipped for example! think about it...
+* Try to prevent suicide move (no stone left)
+* Try to make smarter moves firs
+* Clean tree to show whinning strategy.